 WebOps fits into this DevOps culture as one of the roles within the multi-disciplinary teams.
 The primary function of the WebOps role is to work alongside the development team to build software services that are easy to deploy, operate, scale and are performant and secure utilizing automation tools.

-Operation took over and it would have involved the manual configuration of all aspects of infrastructure such as: building virtual machines, configuring networks, securing platforms etc. Which if done manually, would be an incredibly repeatable, monotonous and difficult process to manage and maintain.
+The operation took over and it would have involved the manual configuration of all aspects of infrastructure such as: building virtual machines, configuring networks, securing platforms, etc. Which if done manually, would be an incredibly repeatable, monotonous and difficult process to manage and maintain.

 Web applications are unique in many ways:

 - Their use by a distributed, often uncontrolled, user base

 - The many independent networks between end-users and the data center from which content is served